*EDIT – JULY 1st, 2013*

 But it does matter.

 On another level, it can be untimely and embarrassing, as witnessed in the Gymboree incident last week.
-I don’t want people to assume that I’m the hired help – not that there’s anything wrong with that – but let’s be real, I spent 26 hours labouring with him, I’m damn well going to claim him as my own.
+I don’t want people to assume that I’m the hired help – not that there’s anything wrong with that – but let’s be real, I spent almost 30 hours labouring with him, and I’m damn well going to claim him as my own.

 And finally, if there’s one thing that defines my daily existence, it is that I AM a Mommy.
 I relish in it.
 I love it.
 And there are exactly two people in this world who have the right to call me that… and one of them doesn’t speak coherently yet.